 Example: Multiple choice question

-Automatic scoring can be used for multiple choice questions when multiple answers are correct.
-In case you use automatic scoring when only 1 answer is correct, the student will automatically get full points for the selected answer.
 In this example, a multiple choice question is used with four answer alternatives in total.
-Two answer alternatives are correct and two alternatives are incorrect.
+Two answer alternatives are correct, and two alternatives are incorrect.
 The total amount of points to be earned for the question is 2.
-In the example shown below, the student needs to select which cities are the capital cities of their country.London and Amsterdam are correct, Munich and Milan are incorrect.
+In the example shown below, the student needs to select which cities are the capital cities of their respective countries.
+London and Amsterdam are correct, while Munich and Milan are incorrect.

-In case automatic scoring is disabled, you insert the number of points a student earns when selecting an answer.
+In case automatic scoring is disabled, you enter the number of points a student earns when selecting an answer.
 In this example, London and Amsterdam are worth 1 point and Munich and Milan are worth 0 points.
 In case a student selects all four answer possibilities, Ans only takes the number of correct answers into consideration for the score calculation.

 Example situation A: